eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 _libsumo.so (or .pyd on Windows).
 If you place them somewhere on your python path you should be able to use them as described below.

+!!! note
+    Make sure to add `"/your/path/to/sumo/tools"` to the `PYTHONPATH` environment variable.

 # Using libsumo

 ## Python

-Under Linux, it is needed to add export PYTHONPATH="(your SUMO_HOME path)/tools:PYTHONPATH" either in .profile or -bashrc, so that python can find the respective library.
 ```py
 import libsumo
 libsumo.start(["sumo", "-c", "test.sumocfg"])